Lorelei often writes about her personal failings, and the things she, her friends, and family have learned or experienced through the years.

 No excuses - Do not let those around you convince you to start up again.
 If there is another smoker in your home ask them to isolate themselves while smoking or preferably move outdoors.

 Fill your time - Take the time you used to fill with smoking and do something pleasurable.
 Once you have quit you can enjoy going out to restaurants and people's homes without trying to figure out how, when, and where you can sneak off and smoke.
-Having the control over your life back is very freeing!
+Taking control over your life back is very freeing!

 Fill your mouth - No I do not mean eating.
 Some people do that and just end up adding to their waistline.
-What I mean is replace the action.
+What I mean is to replace the action.
 Carry around a toothpick or straw and put it in your mouth when you get the urge.
 Many find this physical act helps curb their cravings.

 Wellbutrin - Although I hate to tell anyone to take drugs of any kind, there is some proof that some anti-depressants can help people quit smoking.
 Ask your doctor if that is right for you.